Last Updated: Nov 10, 2025

 Dubai’s Road and Transport Authority has selected Aecom as consultants for the $5.5 billion Dubai Metro Gold Line project.
 The US-headquartered frim was selected to provide consultancy services for the upcoming project.
 Aecom submitted the lowest-priced offer at AED628m ($171m) in June for the five stages of consultancy work on the project.
 Moreover, Aecom’s price was about 18% lower than the second lowest offer of AED765m.

 The offer was submitted by UK-based Mott MacDonald.
 The other offers were AED843m from US-based Parsons and AED 1.16bn from Canada’s AtkinsRealis.
 The scope of implementation on the project is covered through various stages.
 Stage one covers concept design while the second stage covers preliminary design.
-On the other hand, stage three covers preparation of tender documents while four covers construction stage.
+On the other hand, stage three covers preparation of tender documents while four covers the construction stage.
 Lastly, stage five covers the defects and liability period.
-The Gold Line will start at Al-Ghubaiba in Bur Dubai.
-The Blue Line consists of 14 stations, including three interchange stations at Al-Jaddaf, Al-Rashidiya and International City 1.
+In parallel, Dubai’s Union Properties has unveiled the US$545 million Mirdad Residential Campus in Motor City, reinforcing the city’s broader infrastructure expansion alongside its transport network upgrades.
+The Gold Line will start at Al-Ghubaiba in Bur Dubai, while the Blue Line consists of 14 stations, including three interchange stations at Al-Jaddaf, Al-Rashidiya and International City 1.
 Furthermore, it includes the iconic station in Dubai Creek Harbour.
+The Dubai Metro gold line will also compliment the Dubai Metro blue line project which has achieved a 10% completion milestone.

 Project Factsheet